LABORA-INF-UFG/paper-DGWCAMK-2024/README.md

 ## Experiments
 There are three implemented experiments:
 - **standard**: SOA uses minimal resources while the DRL agent and RR use 100%;
-- **minimum**: SOA, the DRL agent and RR use limited resources as calculated by SOA;
+- **minimum**: SOA, the DRL agent, and RR use limited resources as calculated by SOA;
 - **full**: SOA, the DRL agent, and RR use 100% of the resources.
 SOA uses 100% by allocating all resources at the same proportion of the minimum needed for each slice.
 As this behavior does not have interesting results, it is not used in the paper.

 To run the experiment, execute: